MejlaP/nyc-taxi-pipeline-analytics/README.md

 1. **Active Learning & Implementation:** I wrote the transformation and analysis code myself based on the instructor's assignment goals, then self-corrected and optimized it using the course solutions.
 2. **Fresh Dataset:** I applied the methodology to a completely different and newer time frame (**H2 2025**), handling data validation for this specific period.
 3. **Environment Optimization:** I adjusted and configured the pipeline to run successfully within the strict memory and compute limits of the free Databricks Community Edition with Unity Catalog.
+4. **Local Development Setup:** Developed code locally in VS Code with Git version control, deploying and testing directly in the Databricks workspace via GitHub integration.